Dear Mom and Dad,

 Together through the years, my recovery and finding stability has been extremely hard and tumultuous on us.
 Thank you, Mom and Dad for supporting me in the ways you knew how and for never giving up hope for my recovery.
 Thank you for learning all you could to help support me in the best way possible.
 Our process has not been easy.
 Thank you for seeing me through to the other side of freedom.

-To families or caretakers with loved ones struggling, my hope is for you that you learn how best to support your loved one.
+To those parenting a child in recovery, my hope is for you that you learn how best to support your loved one.
 It is natural to feel frightened.
 Don’t stop fighting for your child even when they resist your efforts.
 Although the process may appear like an uphill battle, full recovery is possible!